 Ms. Pike brings to DigiTex a decade of experience working in higher education in Texas.
 As coordinator for Austin Community College’s Open Educational Resources (OER) initiative, she oversaw OER course options grow from a handful of classes in the spring of 2017 to 500+ classes impacting 14,000 students in fall 2019.
 Ursula was an adult education instructor for East Central Community College in Decatur, Mississippi.
 She has presented on Open Educational Resources for state and national audiences.
 Ursula has a master’s degree in Economics from Western Illinois University and is a graduate of the Institute of American Indian Arts, a tribal college in Santa Fe, New Mexico.

 Ms. Walker has spent the past twelve years working in the field of higher education, first as a professor of English composition and literature at two different Texas community colleges, and later as a customer service representative and administrative assistant for Austin Community College.
 During her years as an instructor, she taught online courses extensively and acquired a strong understanding of the unique benefits and challenges of the online classroom, as well as an appreciation of the contribution that distance education makes to student success and degree completion.
 She is happy to be joining DigiTex at this time and excited to have the opportunity to work with the consortium to help achieve its goals for the future.
-Heather holds a Bachelor’s degree in Secondary Education and English and a Master’s degree in English.
+Heather holds a Bachelor’s degree in Secondary Education and English from Concordia University Texas and a Master’s degree in English from Baylor University.

 The DigiTex Advisory Council advises and assists the Executive Director on the consortium’s policies and activities, advocates for the community colleges which comprise DigiTex’s membership, and helps increase partnership and collaboration among DigiTex’s member institutions.